njhammond/generate_bridge_wikipedia_entries/README.md

 Known Issues
 ==

+#### GIGO

 Garbage In Garbage Out (GIGO) applies.
 If the original data is wrong, so is the output.

-### GIGO

 Some of the data came from the ACBL web site.
 If they have wrong data, it is GIGO.

-Example: Larry Cohen, Larry T. Cohen, Larry N. Cohen.
+Example: Larry Cohen, Larry T. Cohen, Larry N. Cohen are all listed as NABC winners on the ACBL web site.
 The last two are unique.
 The "Larry Coohen" is ambiguous.
 Unfortunately this software does not know the difference between these 3 entries.

 #### Married/divorced names.
 ===